 Prior to teaching journalism skills I worked as a news reporter for The Sheffield Star and the Yorkshire Post covering a range of general news and crime stories.
 Included in my exclusives was a plan to fly nuclear waste over Yorkshire cities, a major corruption scandal in local government and a multi-million pound scam to re-sell contaminated meat to unsuspecting consumers.

 After leaving the journalism beat I spent four years working as a Press Officer in local government as ‘poacher turned gamekeeper’.
-My freelance work has appeared in a variety of national and international newspapers, magazines and academic journals including BBC History, Contemporary Legend and Folklore.
-I continue to co-write a monthly column, Flyingsaucery, for the news-stand magazine Fortean Times.
+My freelance work has appeared in a variety of national and international newspapers, magazines and academic journals including Fortean Times, BBC History, Contemporary Legend and Folklore.

 In addition I am the author and co-author of 12 books on aspects of supernatural belief, UFOlogy and contemporary legends.
 In my capacity as a journalist and ‘expert’ on UFOs and modern myth, I frequently work as a consultant and contributor to a range of radio, TV and satellite programmes covering these subjects.

 My PhD is in British Folklore and was completed at the National Centre for English Cultural Tradition, University of Sheffield, in 1999.
 My thesis examined evidence for the survival of Celtic belief and tradition in the British Isles, in the context of pagan sculpture in archaeology and vernacular architecture.
 Prior to that I completed a BA (Hons) in Archaeology, Prehistory and Medieval History at the University of Sheffield.